Finsimco logo

 How to Choose the Right Simulation for Your Course

 Choosing the right simulation depends on your teaching goals.
 Are you aiming to develop strategic thinking?
 Risk assessment?
 Negotiation skills?
-The best experiential learning tools align with specific learning outcomes.
+The best finance experiential learning tools align with specific learning outcomes.
 Here’s a simple approach to selecting the right one:

 1. Define Your Learning Objectives – Clarify what you want students to gain.
 Is it technical proficiency in financial modeling, or the ability to navigate high-stakes negotiations?